A number of you have expressed interest in what to do if you have a windowless room.

 It doesn’t have to be a mirrored all the way around in a windowless room.

-Above and below are Suzanne Kasler and both of these are either studio shots or are from the Hickory Chair Showroom in High Point.
-They used these wonderful Chinoiserie panels in their showroom.
+Above and below are Suzanne Kasler, and both of these are either studio shots or are from the Hickory Chair Showroom in High Point.
+They used these beautiful Chinoiserie panels in their showroom.